Student Code of Conduct Procedures

 Efforts to process Incident Reports will begin promptly and will be complete as soon as it is practicable, given considerations around scheduling, investigation, and other considerations as applicable.

-- Review Meetings are usually scheduled within four business days, but this time can vary depending on requests for extension of time by the students involved, Review Officer schedules, campus exigencies, etc.
+- Review Meetings are usually scheduled within five business days, but this time can vary depending on requests for extension of time by the students involved, Review Officer schedules, campus exigencies, etc.

 - Reasonable efforts will be made to provide documents to be used in the Review Meeting at least 24 hours before the Review Meeting begins.
 Please see below section for more information on the receipt and use of documents during a Review Meeting.